Bubi2001/Trencadis-RTL/doc/datasheets_md/components/trencadis_register_file.md

 ## 1. Overview

-The `ttrencadis_register_file` is a flexible, synthesizable SystemVerilog module that implements a high-performance register file with one synchronous write port and a parameterizable number of asynchronous read ports.
+The `trencadis_register_file` is a flexible, synthesizable SystemVerilog module that implements a high-performance register file with one synchronous write port and a parameterizable number of asynchronous read ports.
 It is designed to be a core component in processor designs, particularly those requiring concurrent data access, such as in the execution stage of a pipelined CPU.
 Key features include a configurable register count and data width, and an optional mode to enforce that register 0 is hardwired to zero, making it directly compatible with the RISC-V integer instruction set architecture (ISA).

 ## 2. Features